Sneezry/vscode-devto/README.md

 - Allow you to sign in DEV Community and list all your posts
 - Edit your posts and save online
 - View post online
+- Upload images to GitHub and quickly insert image URL into markdown file

 ## Sign in